 A child: any person under the age of 18 years.

 Harm means ill-treatment or impairment of health and development, including, for example,

 impairment suffered from seeing or hearing the ill-treatment of another.

-Development means physical, intellectual, emotional, social or behavioural development, Health includes physical and mental health; maltreatment includes sexual abuse and other forms of
+Development means physical, intellectual, emotional, social or behavioral development, Health includes physical and mental health; maltreatment includes sexual abuse and other forms of

 ill-treatment which are not physical.